Not really…but it got your attention, right?

-How interesting that sharks do not have a skeleton!
+The posters have trivia about different sharks.
+Did you know that sharks do not have a skeleton?
 Wouldn’t that be fun for kids to research and maybe draw diagrams of the internal workings of a shark?

+Did you know the Mako shark swims 50 miles per hour?
 Fifty miles an hour!
 Oh my goodness!
-I also read that The Mako cruises at 35 mph just for normal swimming.
+I also read that the Mako cruises at 35 mph just for normal swimming.
 So, next time you are driving through your neighborhood think about that!

-Isn't that funny about the woobegong shark?
-It can’t swim so it just lays on the bottom until something swims close enough and then it leaps up and eats it!
+Did you know the woobegong shark cannot swim very well?
+Since it can’t swim it just lays on the bottom until something swims close enough and then it leaps up and eats it!
 Surprise!